Small Soldiers: Lawsuit

 In 2000, filmmaker Gregory P. Grant filed a suit against Steven Spielberg, DreamWorks Pictures and Universal Pictures, alleging that they had infringed on the copyright of his 1990 short film Ode to GI Joe.
 Grant claimed that he had met with Amblin Entertainment in 1991 to discuss the potential to expand his short film into a full feature.
 The project went as far as commissioning a treatment from Grant and a 16mm copy of the short film at Spielberg's request but, according to Grant, Amblin dropped the project.
 However, Grant added that Amblin pushed another film, at the time titled Toy Soldiers, into development nearly a month after Grant's project was passed on.
 Grant's attorneys stressed that several scenes and ideas from Small Soldiers were too similar and taken outright from Grant's short film and treatment.

+Reception

+Rotten Tomatoes, a review aggregator, reports that 48% of 44 surveyed critics gave the film a positive review; the average score is of 6.2/10.
+The critical consensus states, "Small Soldiers has plenty of visual razzle-dazzle, but the rote story proves disappointingly deficient in director Joe Dante's trademark anarchic spirit."
+Audiences polled by CinemaScore gave the film an average grade of B+ on an A+ to F scale.

+Roger Ebert gave the film 2.5 out of 4 stars, saying: "The toys are presented as individuals who can think for themselves, and there are believable heroes and villains among them.
+For smaller children, this could be a terrifying experience."
+Caroline Westbrook of Empire Magazine gave the film 3 out of 5 stars and said: "It's Gremlins with toy soldiers, except not quite as dark or funny."

 Merchandise

-A soundtrack containing classic rock blended with hip hop was released on July 7, 1998, by DreamWorks Records.
+A soundtrack consisting of classic rock songs remixed by contemporary hip-hop artists was released on July 7, 1998, by DreamWorks Records.
 It peaked at 103 on the Billboard 200.
 The film score was composed and conducted by veteran composer Jerry Goldsmith.
 In addition, a video game based on the film was developed by DreamWorks Interactive and released by Electronic Arts on September 30, 1998.
 Kenner Products (a subsidiary of Hasbro) produced a line of toys, which featured the Gorgonites and the Commando Elite.

 The 2020 shooter game Hypercharge: Unboxed, developed by Digital Cybercherries, drew inspiration from Small Soldiers.
 The development team conceived the game's idea while watching the movie on television.